 Once the condition of your car or truck has been determined, you can discuss a concrete plan of action with us.
 Not everything has to be taken care of at once; we understand that many people around Raleigh will find themselves short on funds right after the holidays, and we can help you with planning what vehicle maintenance issues should be taken care of now according to your budget.

 As previously mentioned, having a reasonable plan is crucial when pursuing New Year’s resolutions.
 And getting your car or truck into good shape is no different.
-We can let you know what needs to be a priority; if your tires are just about worn completely out, for example, this will be one of the first items.
-Some drivers with front-wheel drive cars or trucks may only be able to afford two tires now, and this is could be fine for a month or so.
-Simple vehicle maintenance such as oil changes and replenishing certain fluids generally come first, but they tend to be affordable for most drivers.
+We can let you know what needs to be a priority.
+For example, if your tires are on your todo list, they trump many other repairs.
+Some drivers with front-wheel drive cars or trucks may only be able to afford two tires now.
+Understandably so times are hard and money is tight for all families from time to time.
+Two new tires are certainly better than NO new tires.